jenyraval/Phishing-Simulation/README.md

 4. Open http://localhost/phpmyadmin/ or http://IP/phpmyadmin/ on the browser.
 5. Click on 'Databases' create database with name 'phishadmin'
 6. Click on 'Import' and import the file attached here with code, under /sql/ folder phishadmin.sql,
-7. Copy the source code available here under C:/xampp/htdocs/ folder and you are done with setup.
+7. Copy the source code available here under C:\xampp\htdocs\ folder and you are done with setup.
 Refer section 'How to use' for usability.